milets18/milets18/README.md

-# milets18
-4TH SIGKDD WORKSHOP ON  MINING AND LEARNING FROM TIME SERIES
+# The 4th SIGKDD Workshop on Mining and Learning from Time Series